kylewilson3/Firework_Simulation/README.md

 TO WATCH VIDEO -
- If you do not want to run the project or are having trouble running it then I attached a video of me using it as well as explaining how to run it (I also attached video to the michigan portfolio submission)
+ If you do not want to run the project or are having trouble running it then I attached a video of me using it as well as explaining how to run it
-1. Open the folder labeled: video_example
-2. Open firework_video_example.mp4
+1. Click on file called: firework_video_example.mov
+2. Press "Download" to download the file called firework_video_example.mov
+3. Watch and enjoy!